GerFr/Python-Gravity-Simulation/README.md

 ui package

 please ask for features in [discussions](https://github.com/PhySimdev/Python-Gravity-Simulation/discussions)!

 # Installation guide
-1.) download the code from github (either with .zip or git pull/clone)
+1.) download the code from github (either with .zip or git clone)

 2.) install requirements.txt
 This can be done with the command

-`py -m pip install -r requirements.txt` using cmd in the directory of the code.
+`py -m pip install -r requirements.txt`

+using cmd in the directory of the code.

 A python installation is also needed.